HAYVENO/TheyPlay/README.md

 TheyPlay is a community-driven and group-controlled music discovery app designed to help you and your groups - be it family, friends, or colleagues - discover and enjoy music together.

-Please note that TheyPlay is still in alpha, which means that it's a work in progress and some features may not be fully developed yet.
-However, we're (myself and the contributors) constantly working to improve the app and would love your feedback to help shape its development.
+> Note: that TheyPlay is in Development mode, which means that it's a work in progress and some features may not be fully developed yet.
+Kindly reach out to me [Abdulhafeez Yusuf] to get access to the Beta.

 If you're interested in being part of the TheyPlay community and helping me make the app the best it can be, I encourage you to reach out to me.
 I'll always welcome feedback and suggestions on how to improve the app and make it more user-friendly.